rdiff-backup/rdiff-backup/docs/api/README.md

 This version 600 could then be used by a new version of rdiff-backup 6.0.0, which would work with version 5.1.0 but not with version 5.0.z.

-> **NOTE:** we could declare a version 16.0.0 but that shouldn't be necessary
+> **NOTE:** it could be as well a version 7.0.0 should other important changes
-	and should more depend on the importance of the changes rather than on individual interface changes.
+	have justified a major version in-between.

 > **NOTE:** the `--version` option should long term also output the API
 	version(s) supported and the correct one be agreed automatically.